Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 ### Curvature

-Curvature describes how fast the slope is increasing or decreasing as we move along a surface.
+*{term}`Curvature`* describes how fast the slope is increasing or decreasing as we move along a surface.
 A positive curvature means the surface is curving up (upwardly convex) at that cell.
 A negative curvature means the surface is curving down (downwardly convex) at that cell.
 A curvature of 0 means the surface is straight and constant in whatever angle it is sloped towards.
+Similarly as with the slope and aspect, we can calculate the curvature based on the elevation values using the `.curvature()` function:

 ```python
 data["curvature"] = xrspatial.curvature(data["elevation"])